 “the colour of flamboyant flowers” and she recalls the old saying of the island: “If you are buried under a flamboyant tree your soul is lifted up when it flowers.”

 And in the 21st century the flamboyant trees of the Caribbean continue to inspire artists, including Zaira Dzhaubaeva, an artist from the distant province of the Karachay-Cherkess Republic in Russia where there are no flamboyants.
 She comes from a very cultured family and her father Husey Dzhaubaev was the People’s Poet and a well-known television and newspaper journalist.
 After a career in television Zaira turned to art.
-In Russia her favourite tree was the horse chestnut but in 2013 she married an American from Puerto Rica and lived there until the devastating category 5 Hurricane Maria devastated Puerto Rico in 2017.
+In Russia her favourite tree was the horse chestnut but in 2013 she married an American from Puerto Rico and lived there until the devastating category 5 Hurricane Maria ravaged the islands in 2017.